-Propecia is the brand name of Finasteride medication belonging to the 5- alpha reductase inhibitors class of drugs.
+Propecia is the brand name of a Finasteride medication belonging to the 5- alpha-reductase inhibitors class of drugs.
 5-alpha reductase inhibitors are a class of medications with antiandrogenic effects used in the treatment of scalp hair loss.
 Propecia was patented in 1984 and approved for medical use in 1992.
 It is available as oral medication in both brand and generic versions.

 What is Propecia used for?

 Propecia is primarily used to treat androgenetic alopecia in men.
 Androgenetic alopecia or male pattern baldness is a baldness occurring in a specific pattern.
 In this condition, hair is lost in a well-defined pattern beginning above the temples and gradually progressing to the crown.
 Propecia can be used alone or in combination with other medications for the best results.
 Apart from this, Propecia is used off-label for the treatment of benign hyperplasia in men.

 How does Propecia work on the human body?

 The mechanism of action of Propecia is based on the preferential inhibition of type II isozyme.
 Type II enzyme or type II Alpha reductase is an intracellular enzyme found in different parts of the body including hair follicles.
 It is known for converting testosterone into DHT (5-alpha dihydrotestosterone) , the increased production of which is a major cause of hair loss in males.
 Through inhibition of DHT, Propecia inhibits the balding factor that in turn facilitates new hair growth.

 What is the strength and dose of Propecia?